-Infections: Due to its antiseptic properties, clove oil is useful for wound, cuts, scabies, athlete’s foot, fungal infections, bruises, prickly heat, scabies, etc. It can also be used for treating insect bites and stings.
-Clove oil is very strong in nature and hence should be used in diluted form.
-Further, it should not be used on sensitive skin.
+Infections: Due to its antiseptic properties, clove oil is useful for wound, cuts, scabies, athlete’s foot, fungal infections, bruises, prickly heat, scabies, and other types of injuries.
+It can also be used for treating insect bites and stings.
+Clove oil is very strong in nature and should always be used in diluted form, and furthermore, it should not be used by people with unusually sensitive skin.

-Stress: Clove oil is aphrodisiac in nature and hence serves as an excellent stress reliever.
+Stress: Clove oil is aphrodisiac in nature and therefore serves as an excellent stress reliever.
 It has a stimulating effect on the mind and removes mental exhaustion and fatigue.
-When taken internally, in appropriate amounts, it refreshes the mind.
-Clove oil also induces sleep and is helpful to insomnia patients.
-It is useful for treating mental problems such as loss of memory, depression and anxiety.
+When ingested in appropriate amounts, it refreshes the mind and stimulates brain function.
+Clove oil also induces sleep and is helpful to patients suffering from insomnia.
+It is also useful for treating neural disorders such as memory loss, depression and anxiety.

-Respiratory problems: Clove oil has a cooling and anti inflammatory effect, and thereby clears the nasal passage.
-This expectorant is useful in various respiratory disorders including coughs, colds, bronchitis, asthma, sinusitis, and tuberculosis.
-Chewing a clove bud eases sore throats.
+Respiratory problems: Clove oil has a cooling and anti inflammatory effect, and is frequently used to clear the nasal passage.
+This expectorant is a useful treatment for various respiratory disorders including coughs, colds, bronchitis, asthma, sinusitis, and tuberculosis.
+Chewing a clove bud is traditionally recommended to soothe sore throats.

 Indigestion: Clove oil has traditionally been effective for the treatment of stomach-related problems such as hiccups, indigestion, motion sickness, and flatulence.
-Hence, clove one of the important spices added to many Indian dishes.
+Therefore, clove is one of the most important spices added to many Indian dishes.
 This is once again due to the potent effects of eugenol, one of the main functional parts of clove essential oil.

 Premature ejaculation: Research has indicated that clove can be useful for treating premature ejaculation.
-Further research needs to be carried out to confirm these results.
+However, further research needs to be carried out to confirm these results.

 Cholera: It is believed that clove oil is useful for treating cholera.

-Cosmetics: Clove oil is often added in cosmetic creams and lotions.
-It is a good massage oil providing relief from pain and stress.
+Cosmetics: Clove oil is often added in cosmetic creams and lotions, and it is commonly known as a good massage oil that provides relief from pain and stress.

-Clove cigarettes: Usage of clove in making cigarettes is a new trend all over the world.
-Traditionally, clove was added in cigarettes in Indonesia.
-Smokers (wrongly) feel that the numerous health benefits of clove would nullify the ill effects of smoking.
-Flavoring Agent: Along with its digestive properties, clove oil is added in food items due to its flavor.
-It is added in many Indian dishes, pickles, sauce, spice cakes, etc.
+Clove cigarettes: Usage of clove in making cigarettes is a new trend all over the world, although traditionally, clove was added to cigarettes in Indonesia.
+Smokers incorrectly feel that the numerous health benefits of clove would nullify the ill effects of smoking, whereas the natural elements in clove cigarettes only reduce the harmful impacts, but smoking clove cigarettes can still be carcinogenic.

-Soaps: Due to the characteristic aroma, soothing effect and antiseptic properties, clove oil is often added when making soap and can often be found as an active ingredient.
+Soap: Due to its powerful aroma, soothing effect and antiseptic properties, clove oil is often added when making soap and can often be found as an active ingredient.

 Perfumes: Clove oil is also used in making perfumes because of its powerful and unique aroma.

 Many people believe that clove oil is useful in preventing and treating cancer.
 However, the American Cancer Society clearly mentions that there is no scientific evidence on the curative properties of clove oil.
 It is also claimed by many that clove oil is useful in treating viral hepatitis, but again, further research must be conducted.

-Clove oil blends well with many essential oils including basil essential oil, rosemary essential oil, rose oil, cinnamon essential oil, grapefruit essential oil, lemon essential oil, nutmeg essential oil, peppermint essential oil, orange essential oil, lavender essential oil, geranium essential oil.
+Aromatherapy: Clove oil blends well with many essential oils including basil essential oil, rosemary essential oil, rose oil, cinnamon essential oil, grapefruit essential oil, lemon essential oil, nutmeg essential oil, peppermint essential oil, orange essential oil, lavender essential oil, geranium essential oil.
 This makes clove oil a popular element in aromatherapy and other herbal combinations.